What And Why

-The web site consists of: 5500 manuals and documents, 3300 photos, 970 hardware items and 400 downloadable software titles.
-In 2012, we averaged just over 11,000 unique visitors per month, generating just under 200,000 hits per month.
-In each of the last three months of the year, we had over 12,000 unique visitors.
-By country (in descending order), the biggest users of the web site are: USA, South Korea, China, Germany, France, Russia and Italy.
-About 60 percent of our visitors come to us from bookmarks on their browsers, 7 percent come via links from other sites and 33 percent find us through web searches.
+The web site consists of: 6000 manuals and documents, 3700 photos, 1050 hardware items and 500 downloadable software titles.
+In 2013, we averaged just over 13,500 unique visitors per month, generating just over 300,000 hits per month.
+By country (in descending order), the biggest users of the web site are: USA, China, France, Italy, Ukraine, Russia and South Korea.
+About 65 percent of our visitors come to us from bookmarks on their browsers, 9 percent come via links from other sites and 26 percent find us through web searches.
 We welcome any help we can get in developing our site.

 How To Find What You Are Looking For:

 The museum’s web site contains items for which we have either a physical unit, manual or a technical data sheet.
 In most cases, we have at least two of the three.
 If you are looking for a specific item, use the "Search" function.
 Type in the product number or name of the item you are looking for.
 The web site's product descriptions are very brief.
 For detailed technical information, go to the product you want, then click on the "Product Documentation" menu selection for a listing of all literature available on the product.
 Also, be sure to check the main product classification page.
 On this page, we post product literature that relates to more than a single product.
 For example, you can find information on the 9816 on both the "9816" page and on the "200 Series" page.